WD-Scott/MonteCarlo-Simulator/README.md

 ###### Parameters:
 - None
 ###### Returns:
-- a pandas df of faces and weights of the die.
+- a Pandas df of faces and weights of the die.

 ### Game Class:
 A game class that consists of rolling of one or more dice of the same kind one or more times.